laveroni/TinyFS/README.md

 This TinyFS project is a Java implementation of the Google File System.

+* Note, this is a conceptual and educational implementation of the Google File System that is not intended (at this time) for actual use.

 To read about the Google File System, visit the following link:  http://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf

-* Note, this is a conceptual and education implementation of the Google File System that is not intended (at this time) for actual use.

 This implementation consists of the ability to run multiple chunkservers, multiple clients, and a single master that connects the clients with a chunkserver.